swilliams11/apigee-cloudfoundry-edgemicro/README.md

 ```

 ### Direct Access to Microgateway was Disabled
-Firewall rules are configured such that access to the Microgateway is only allowed via Nginx.
+Firewall rules will be configured such that access to the Microgateway is only allowed via Nginx.
 However, at this time you can send requests directly to the microgateway.
 ```
 curl -H "Authorization: Bearer jwt" http://10.244.0.2:8000/edgemicro_bosh_hello/greeting